 Distracted driving activities include (but are not limited to):

 Yes, it can be challenging to prove distracted driving was the cause of an accident; however, you can gather the following types of evidence that may ultimately support the other driver was distracted.

 The best way to build a strong case against a distracted driver is to hire a personal injury lawyer, one with the experience and resources needed to help you prove your claim.
 Your lawyer can take the burden off your shoulders by gathering evidence, interviewing witnesses, hiring experts and more.

-Contact the capable counsel you need now.
-One of our experienced staff will speak with you personally and we will provide you with a free, no-obligation case evaluation.
+One of our experienced staff will speak with you personally and will provide you with a free, no-obligation review of your case.